-Bunion (Hallux valgus) Doctor in Oak Park, MI providing expert care to help you live pain free.
+Bunion (Hallux valgus) Doctor in Southfield, MI providing expert care to help you live pain free.

 Hallux valgus, is a structural abnormality in the bones of the toe and foot, most often in the meta-tarso-phalangeal joint.
 This abnormality disrupts the alignment of the foot causing the formation of a bunion.
 A bunion is a bone disorder which manifests as a bump on the base of the joint of the big toe.
 This formation does not appear all at once, but forms in a progressive manner.
 Bunions are more prevalent in adults, but in some cases, adolescents do experience them.